Seb-geospatial/BlenderMapDEM/README.md

 Below you will find documentation surrounding the functions featured in this module, their parameters, and usage examples.

-The functions are roughly organized in the order they would most likely be used in, if you wish to find a specific function refer to the [table of contents](#contents)
+The functions are roughly organized in the order they would most likely be used in, if you wish to find a specific function refer to the [table of contents](#contents).

 ### fetchDEM() <a name = "fetch"></a>
 ```Python